uo-ec607/lectures/14-gce/14-gce.md

 ### Once-off setup

 I strongly recommend using **googleComputeEngineR** in conjunction with an API service account key.
 This involves some one-off setup pain, but will greatly reduce authentication overhead afterwards.
 You can click through to [this link](https://cloudyr.github.io/googleComputeEngineR/articles/installation-and-authentication.html) for a detailed description of how to access your service account key (including a helpful YouTube video walkthrough).
-However, ere is a quick summary:
+However, here is a quick summary:

 1. Navigate to the [APIs and Services Dashboard](https://console.cloud.google.com/apis/dashboard) of your GCP project.
 2. Click "Credentials" on the left-hand side of your screen.
 Then select `CREATE CREDENTIALS` > `Service Account`.